KBCB

-KBCB (channel 24) is a religious television station in Bellingham, Washington, United States, serving Northwest Washington and the Greater Vancouver and Seattle metropolitan areas as an owned-and-operated station of Tri-State Christian Television (TCT).
-The station's transmitter is located near Mount Constitution on Orcas Island.
+KBCB (channel 24) is a religious television station in Bellingham, Washington, United States, serving Northwest Washington and the Greater Vancouver and Seattle metropolitan areas.
+The station is owned by Total Christian Television (TCT).
+KBCB's transmitter is located near Mount Constitution on Orcas Island.

 History

 Logo used as World Television, used until 2006.

 The construction permit was awarded as KEGA on February 10, 1989.
 It gained its current call sign on October 2, 1989.

 From its sign-on on August 15, 1997, until 2006, KBCB aired a mix of independent/ImaginAsian programming targeted towards the Vancouver area and southwestern British Columbia, Canada, in addition to news from European international broadcasters until the early 2000s decade, bearing the name World Television to reflect the international mix of programming carried on the station.
 In 2006, the station converted to an affiliation with ShopNBC.
 The network became ShopHQ in 2013.

 KBCB added the Estrella TV network as a multicast channel on August 1, 2011.
 KBCB's affiliation with Estrella ended on April 24, 2014.